noahtren/GlyphNet/README.md

 ## Installation

-Glyphnet itself is a Python package that depends on TensorFlow 2.0.
+GlyphNet itself is a Python package that depends on TensorFlow 2.0.
 There are other requirements listed in `requirements.txt`.
 You can install the package and its requirements locally with pip.

 Note that some functionality (including `make_mp4.py` and model visualization) will require